-Comment: The description of a user task explains what the two parties, user and computer, must do together.
-Task descriptions resemble "use cases" but don't specify what each party does.
+Comment: The description of a user task explains what the two parties, user and computer, must do together to carry out a piece of work.
+Task descriptions resemble "use cases" but don't specify who does what.
 In a task you can also specify that something is a problem that should be eliminated.
 You don't have to specify how.
 This kind of requirement allows the supplier to take responsibility for it, yet it can be met in several ways.
-The template uses this approach as far as possible.
+The template uses this approach.